tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/suggestions.md

 ---
 # Suggestions (Azure Search Service REST API)

-A **Suggestions** operation is a search-as-you-type query request that captures partial string inputs (3 character minimum) and returns documents based on matching values found in suggester-aware fields.
+A **Suggestions** request is a search-as-you-type query of a partial string input (3 character minimum).
+It returns documents based on matching values found in suggester-aware fields.
 Azure Search looks for matching values in fields that are specified in advance in a [**Suggesters**](suggesters.md) construct.
 For example, if you enable suggestions on a *city* field, typing "sea" produces documents containing "Seattle", "Sea Tac", and "Seaside" (all actual city names) for that field.

 Results of this operation are documents containing a matching term.
 Suggestion requests aim at suggesting target documents, so the suggested text may be repeated if multiple candidate documents match the same search input.
-Terms are not analyzed.
+For this operation, terms do not undergo lexical analysis.
 What you get back is based on a character-by-character match, with a uniform search score throughout.

 To improve the structure of results, consider using the `$select` filter to control which fields are returned.
 By default, all fields that are marked as `retrievable` are returned.
-You can limit fields to just those that best indicate which document is the source for each suggestion, giving users sufficient context for choosing which one to click.
+You can limit fields to just those that provide the most context for choosing which result to click.

 This request is separate from a [Search API](search-documents.md) request.
 In application code, you might bind a suggestions call to keyboard input, and a search call to a search button.